razoumov/publish/bash.md

 (4) disable student names                |
 (5) start                                |

-These lesson notes (this file) can be found at http://bit.ly/bashmd

 <!-- - a mix of http://bit.ly/bashmd, http://bit.ly/gitcontrolmd, https://hpc-carpentry.github.io/hpc-shell, -->
 <!--   and maybe some https://hpc-carpentry.github.io/hpc-intro -->